My husband and I try to meet to discuss our finances on a monthly basis. We review our spending, our cash flow and our Family Balance Sheet.

 I pair this sheet with a Quicken print-out of our monthly spending by category.

 The form is not time-consuming.
 I simply enter the balances as I get my monthly statements.
-It is not elaborate either and very easy to understand.

 - Column A = Name of Account